Jones slopes and coarse volume of near-alternating links: Introduction

 \subsection{Organization}

-In Section \ref{sec:prelim}, we give a definition of the colored Jones polynomial in terms of skein theory and summarize elementary results needed for Theorem \ref{thm:degree}, which is proven in Section \ref{sec:jslope}.
-In Section \ref{sec:jsurface}, we prove Theorem \ref{thm:jsurface} by computing the boundary slope and the Euler characteristic of $F_G$, and we generalize a part of Theorem \ref{thm:degree} to Murasugi sums of a near-alternating knot and an $A$-adequate knot by proving Theorem \ref{thm:Murasugi} and its corollary.
+In Section \ref{sec:prelim}, we give a definition of the colored Jones polynomial in terms of skein theory and summarize elementary results needed for Theorem \ref{thm:degree}, which is proven in Section \ref{sec:jslope} by way of Theorem \ref{thm:bracketdegree}.
+In Section \ref{sec:jsurface}, we prove Theorem \ref{thm:jsurface} by computing the boundary slope and the Euler characteristic of the surface $F_G$.
 We show Theorem \ref{thm:naknoadequate}, which says that a near-alternating knot is not adequate in Section \ref{sec:nadequate}.
 Finally, we compute stable coefficients and give a coarse volume bound to prove Theorem \ref{thm:tail} in Section \ref{sec:cvolume}.
-In Section \ref{sec:sptl}, we prove Theorem \ref{thm:eventual}.